-James Russell Lingerfelt grew up on a ranch in northeast Alabama helping his dad and brother doctor cattle.
-Lingerfelt was an average student in high school but excelled in literature, gravitating toward Emerson and Thoreau due to their romantic portrayals of the North American countryside.
+James Russell Lingerfelt writes inspirational romantic realism.
+He was raised on a ranch in a north Alabama town of 750 people where he helped his dad and brother raise and doctor cattle.
+Lingerfelt was an average student in high school but excelled in literature, gravitating toward Emerson and Thoreau for their imagery of the North American countryside.
 He served in the Student Government and started at point guard on the varsity basketball team.

 He first attended a community college through a full tuition theatre scholarship, building sets and acting in the Broadway musicals Annie and Big River.
 He worked as an extra in Dawson's Creek (starring Joshua Jackson, Katie Holmes, James Van Der Beek) and Tim Burton's Big Fish (Ewan McGregor, Steve Buscemi, Danny DeVito, Miley Cyrus).
-He majored in Psychology and worked two jobs: the college maintenance crew where he scrubbed toilets and mopped floors, and as a bookkeeper at his hometown bank.
-Having a close relationship with his parents and brother, he journeyed in-state to Auburn University where he and his brother were roommates.
+He paid his way through college working as a bookkeeper at his hometown bank and on the college maintenance crew, scrubbing toilets and mopping floors.
+Having a close relationship with his parents and brother, he later journeyed in-state to Auburn University where he and his brother were roommates.

 James Russell's brother is Dewey Wayne Lingerfelt, a chemical engineer and lead singer for the award winning Texas country music group, The Dewey Wayne Band.
 His mother raised her sons as a stay-at-home mom, and is now a retired middle school math teacher.
-His father worked as a manager for thirty years at a tire factory, maintained the farm, and even served as their hometown mayor.
+His father worked thirty years as a manager at a rubber factory with perfect attendance.
+Following his retirement, he volunteered as their hometown mayor for a term.

-At Auburn, Lingerfelt completed a BA in Marriage & Family Counseling with independent studies in 19th century British Literature/Poetry and the theolgical writings of CS Lewis.
+At Auburn, Lingerfelt completed a BA in Marriage & Family Counseling with independent studies in 19th century British Literature/Poetry.
 He joined the university lacrosse team and they won two consecutive conference championships.
-Lingerfelt volunteered with international humanitarian organizations every summer for the next ten years; joining relief teams in Jamaica and Romania, medical teams in Mexico, and a homeless men's soup kitchen in Scotland.
-In 2005, he spent a summer in Morocco assisting Berbers build village homes while studying Arabic and Islam under Muslim professors to better understand Christian-Muslim dialogue.
+Every summer for the next ten years, Lingerfelt volunteered with international humanitarian organizations including relief teams in Jamaica and Romania, medical teams in Mexico, and a homeless men's soup kitchen in Scotland.
+In 2005, he spent a summer in Morocco assisting Berbers build village homes while pursuing Arabic History and Cultural Studies to better engage post 9/11 cross-cultural dialogue.

-Lingerfelt wrote his first book as he left Auburn, The Warrior of Ephes Dammim: When Teenagers Overcome their Giants.
-Written as a pamphlet to instruct teenagers in how to maintain their identity and integrity in high school, the book was published by the small literary press, Choate Publishing.
+Lingerfelt began writing his first book at age nineteen and finished it before graduating from Auburn.
+The Warrior of Ephes Dammim: When Teenagers Overcome their Giants.
+Written as a pamphlet to instruct teenagers in how to maintain their integrity and survive social pressures in high school, the book was published by the small literary press, Choate Publishing.
 Over a course of two years, the book became one of the highest selling books in the company's history.
 The following year, when the publisher requested to run a second print of the book, Lingerfelt refused, saying he no longer agreed with most of the book's message.

-Lingerfelt completed a Masters in Ancient Judaic & Christian Studies at Pepperdine University with a focus in Hebrew Wisdom Literature and Exegesis.
-Writers and theologians who influenced his life are Jewish scholar Harold Kushner, Oxford scholar and Bishop of Durham, N.T.
-Wright; the late Yale Chaplain Henri Nouwen; and anti-Nazi, Christian martyr, Dietrich Bonhoeffer.
+Lingerfelt completed a Masters in Ancient Judaic Studies at Pepperdine University with a focus in Hebrew Wisdom Literature.
 While at Pepperdine, he volunteered as a mentor and counselor at Camp David Gonzales; a juvenile delinquent rehabilitation center in Los Angeles County.
-After completing his Masters, Lingerfelt spent a year in residence at Friends University studying Patristics and the works of St. Augustine.

-After Pepperdine in 2006, he journeyed to East Africa and counseled genocide refugees in Uganda, and taught English at Made-in-the-Streets, a street children's rehabilitation farm in Kenya.
-Upon his return, Lingerfelt completed a low budget documentary titled Made in the Streets of Africa.
-The non-profit now uses the documentary during their annual fundraisers.
-He then enrolled at Fuller Theological Seminary to begin his PhD in Intercultural Studies where his emphasis was Children at Risk among Arab-Muslim Youth.
+After graduation in 2006, he counseled genocide refugees in Uganda, and taught English at Made-in-the-Streets; a street children's rehabilitation farm in Kenya.
+Upon his return, he completed a low budget documentary titled Made in the Streets of Africa.
+MITS now uses the documentary during their annual fundraisers.
+He later enrolled at Fuller Theological Seminary to begin his PhD in Cross-cultural Studies with an emphasis in Children At Risk.
 While there, Lingerfelt maintained a 4.0 GPA.
-After his first year at Fuller, feeling burned out, he resigned from missions and seminary study, and applied to work as a ranch hand in northern Colorado.
-During his hiatus, he read The Ragamuffin Gospel by the former Franciscan priest Brennan Manning, and they met at Lake Arrowhead in December 2007.
+After his first year at Fuller, feeling burned out, he resigned and applied to work as a ranch hand in northern Colorado.
+During his hiatus, he read The Ragamuffin Gospel by former Franciscan priest Brennan Manning, and they met at Lake Arrowhead in December 2007.
 After a lengthy conversation concerning purpose in spiritual and third-world poverty, Lingerfelt re-engaged in humanitarian efforts (Egypt '07, Mongolia '08, Syria, Israel and Palestine '10, Liberia '11) but has not returned to seminary.

 In 2010, Lingerfelt served as an American representative at the Institute of Middle Eastern Studies Conference in Beirut, Lebanon which focused on Christian-Muslim dialogue among youth peace movements.
-In Liberia, he wrote, produced, and directed a low budget documentary on microlending for the Peachtree Presbyerian Church in Atlanta.
-The church now uses the documentary People Who Make a Difference at their annual missions gala.
+In 2011, he volunteered to write, produce and direct a documentary on microlending in Liberia for the Peachtree Presbyerian Church in Atlanta.
+The church now uses the documentary People Who Make a Difference at their annual humanitarian missions gala.

-If you would like to write James Russell or book him for a speaking engagement, see Connect above.
+If you would like to write James Russell Lingerfelt or book him for a speaking engagement, see Contact above.